kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Count of Videos.md

 -  non-blockingI/O
 	- When we can use a single thread on the server side to handle multiple concurrent connections. **Server just queues the request and the actual I/O is then processed at some later point.**
 	- Piling up requests in the queue are far less expensive than piling up threads. **Non-blocking systems are more efficient and as a result has higher throughput.**
 	- You may be wondering that if non-blocking systems are so great, why we still have so many blocking systems out there?
 Because everything has a price.
-And the price of non-blocking systems is increased complexity of operations.
+And the price of **non-blocking systems is increased complexity of operations**.
 Blocking systems are easy to debug.
 - Blocking Pros
 	- Blocking systems are easy to debug.And this is a big deal.
 	- In blocking systems we have a thread per request and we can easily track progress of the request by looking into the thread's stack.
 Exceptions pop up the stack and it is easy to catch and handle them.
 We can use thread local variables in blocking systems.
 ##### Buffering and Batching
 - Why use Buffering and Batching
-	- There are thousands of video view events happening on Youtube every second.
-To process all these requests, API Gateway cluster has to be big in size.
-Thousands of machines.
+	- There are thousands of video view events happening on Youtube every second. **To process all these requests, API Gateway cluster has to be big in size.
+Thousands of machines.**
 	- If we then pass each individual event to the partitioner service, partitioner service cluster of machines has to be big as well.
 This is not efficient.
 - How it works
-	- Batching: We should somehow combine events together and send several of them in a single request to the partitioner service.
-This is what batching is about.
+	- **Batching**: **We should somehow combine events together and send several of them in a single request to the partitioner service.** This is what batching is about.
-	- Buffering: Instead of sending each event individually, we first put events into a buffer.
-We then wait up to several seconds before sending buffer's content or until batch fills up, whichever comes first.
+	- **Buffering**: **Instead of sending each event individually, we first put events into a buffer.
+We then wait up to several seconds before sending buffer's content or until batch fills up, whichever comes first**.
 	- There are many benefits of batching:
 		- it increases throughput,
 		- it helps to save on cost,